 With its grand palaces, ancient ruins and dramatic natural landscapes, India is bursting with beauty.
-There is an almost endless number of paradise-like places to marvel at on a trip here, whether you want to roam off the beaten track in search of remote national parks, or make a beeline for popular destinations like the ancient city of Hampi or the magical backwaters of Kerala.
+Whether you want to roam off the beaten track to remote national parks or make a beeline for popular destinations like the ancient city of Hampi and the magical backwaters of Kerala, there’s no shortage of paradisical places on India tours.
+Ready to spark your wanderlust?
 Read on for our roundup of the most beautiful places in India…

 1

-First up on the list of the most beautiful places in India is the spectacular Hawa Mahal palace.
-Built as an extension to the Royal City Palace in Jaipur, the pink sandstone structure is extraordinarily ornate with a whopping 953 latticed windows that were designed to circulate the breeze in summer (hence the building’s nickname, the ‘Palace of the Winds') and allow the royal ladies at the time to watch passing street processions without being seen by the public.
-To see the palace in its best light, visit in the early morning when the sun streams in through the windows and bathes the building in syrupy sunlight.
+First up on our list of the most beautiful places in India is the spectacular Hawa Mahal.
+Built in 1799 as an extension to the Royal City Palace in Jaipur, this pink sandstone structure is an ornate beauty with over 950 latticed windows.
+This honeycomb-like design was intended to circulate the breeze in summer (hence the building’s nickname, the ‘Palace of the Winds') and allow royal ladies to watch passing street processions without being seen by the public.
+To see the palace looking its best, we’d suggest visiting in the early morning when the sun streams in through the windows and bathes the building in syrupy sunlight.

 2